-Oh, look at Calvary, dear friend.
-At the cross we see both the wrath of God and the mercy of God.
+Oh, look at Calvary's cross, dear friend.
+It's there we see both the wrath of God and the mercy of God.
 On the cross Jesus became a sin-bearer.
-He took upon Himself the sin of His people, the sin of every person who would ever trust in Him.
-And in the place of His people He took the wrath of God.
-God demonstrated His wrath towards His anointed Son so that He might demonstrate His mercy towards us.
+He took upon Himself the sin of every person who would ever trust in Him.
+And in the place of those hell-deserving people, He took the wrath of God.
+God demonstrated His wrath towards His anointed Son so that He might demonstrate His mercy towards those who would believe in Him.